danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 Might be fun also to touch briefly on the idea of state as memory as in functional programming in general and Haskell in particular.
 At least the personal encounters part.
-THat whole engage with it as lore thing again.
+That whole engage with it as lore thing again.

 "The only state is time"
 How to talk about this without giving power to it's source?